Bandaru Satyananda Rao

 Bandaru Satyananda Rao is an Indian politician from East Godavari in Andhra Pradesh.
 He is a Senior leader of Telugu Desam Party.

 Political career

 Bandaru Sathyananda Rao is a four time MLA from Kothapeta Constituency.
-He won 1994,1999,2009 and 2024 elections.He was first elected as the Member of the Legislative Assembly from the Kothapeta Assembly constituency in 1994 elections.In 2008,He joined in Praja Rajyam Party in the presence of Chiranjeevi.In 2009 elections,He elected as a 3rd time MLA from Praja Rajyam Party.Later in 2014,he again joined in Telugu Desam party.In the recent 2024 Andhra Pradesh Legislative Assembly elections,He secured a massive victory with a record breaking margin of 56479 votes defeating Chirla Jaggireddy of the YSR Congress Party.
+He won 1994, 1999, 2009 and 2024 elections.He was first elected as the Member of the Legislative Assembly from the Kothapeta Assembly constituency in 1994 elections.
+In 2008, He joined in Praja Rajyam Party in the presence of Chiranjeevi.
+In 2009 elections, he was elected a 3rd time MLA from Praja Rajyam Party.
+Later in 2014, he again joined in Telugu Desam party.
+In the recent 2024 Andhra Pradesh Legislative Assembly elections, He secured a massive victory with a record breaking margin of 56479 votes defeating Chirla Jaggireddy of the YSR Congress Party.